Gabriel-Simmonds/P3/CodeBook.md

 ## CodeBook

-    activityLabels: A data frame created from the activity_labels.txt file "activity" and "activityName": Column names of the activityLabels data frame
+    # activityLabels: A data frame created from the activity_labels.txt file.
+    "activity" and "activityName": Column names of the activityLabels data frame
     features: A data frame created from the features.txt file

-    subjTest: A data frame created from the subject_test.txt file
+    subjTest: A data frame created from the subject_test.txt file.
+This file matches rows with individuals for test set
     yTest: A data frame created from the y_test.txt file
     Xtest: A data frame created from the X_test.txt file

-    subjTrain: A data frame created from the subject_train.txt file
+    subjTrain: A data frame created from the subject_train.txt file.
+This file matches rows with individuals for train set
     yTrain: A data frame created from the y_train.txt file
     XTrain: A data frame created from the X_train.txt file